10 Snakes That Barely Move All Day

 Source: iNaturalist user Kim, Hyun-tae – CC BY 4.0

-Ussuri pitvipers tend to stay within a small home range of just 60 metres.
-It’s common to spot a menacing viper staring at you with its vertical pupils, and return 10 days later to find it in the exact same place.
-Though they’ll never charge you down, their lazy ways make this South Korean snake dangerous in other ways: it’s easy to step on one while walking your dog.
-Their camouflaging colours add to this problem.
+Though they’ll never charge a human down, their lazy ways make this South Korean snake dangerous in other ways, as it’s easy to step on one while walking your dog.
+Their murky, camouflaging colours only add to this problem.

 4 Large-eyed pitviper